jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 #### Part 2 - Create an Application Link to Jenkins

 The second part is done in Bitbucket Server and involves creating an Application Link to Jenkins.
-Many of the details you need to do this are on the Application Link details page mentioned in step 1.
+Many of the details you need to do this are on the Application Link details page mentioned in Part 1.

 <img src="images/linkapplications.png" width="600"> <br/>

 To create the Application Link:
-1. In Bitbucket Server, go to **Administration** > **Application Links**.
+1. In Bitbucket Server, go to **Administration** (click the cog wheel on the top navigation bar)  > **Application Links**.
 2. Enter the application URL (see Application Link details page) and select **Create new link**.
 3. Select **Continue** on the warning message.
 This is not a problem.
 4. Complete the form: